Next Italian general election: Electoral system

-For Italian residents, each house member is to be elected in single ballots, including the constituency candidate and their supporting party lists.
+For Italian residents, each Member of Parliament is to be elected in single ballots, including the constituency candidate and their supporting party lists.
 In each single-member constituency, the deputy or senator is elected on a plurality basis, while the seats in multi-member constituencies are allocated nationally.
 In order to be calculated in single-member constituency results, parties need to obtain at least 1% of the national vote and be part of a coalition obtaining at least 10% of the national vote.
 In order to receive seats in multi-member constituencies, parties need to obtain at least 3% of the national vote.
 Elects from multi-member constituencies would come from closed lists.

-The voting paper, which is a single one for the FPTP and the proportional systems, shows the names of the candidates to single-member constituencies and in close conjunction with them the symbols of the linked lists for the proportional part, each one with a list of the relative candidates.
+The ballot, which is a single one for the FPTP and the proportional systems, shows the names of the candidates to single-member constituencies and in close conjunction with them the symbols of the linked lists for the proportional part, each one with a list of the relative candidates.
 The voter is able to cast their vote in three different ways, among them: